KomodoPlatform/developer-docs/docs/basic-docs/komodo-api/cclib.md

 # CC Lib

-The following methods interact with CryptoConditions modules that make use of the `-ac_cclib` parameter.
+The following methods interact with Custom Consensus modules that make use of the `-ac_cclib` parameter.

 ## cclib

 **cclib insert_method insert_evalcode \\"[%22json_string%22, json_integer, ... ]\\"**

-The `cclib` method allows the user to interact with the dynamic CryptoConditions module associated with `evalcode`.
+The `cclib` method allows the user to interact with the dynamic Custom Consensus module associated with `evalcode`.

 Each `evalcode` module has unique methods and json parameters associated, as well as unique responses.